-A student studying the Postgraduate Diploma in Data Science and Artificial Intelligence is expected to be able to:
+A student who successfully completes the PGDip Data Science and Artificial Intelligence is expected to be able to:

 - 1. Critically analyse the application of technology to a range of real world problems particularly in industry and interdisciplinary research. - 2.
 Apply advanced skills and research-led specialist knowledge in the areas of artificial intelligence to the design of software and data analyses. - 3.
 Apply an understanding of cutting edge technologies in the creation of a substantial commercially and/or research-wise relevant project. - 4.
 Design and program sufficiently complex computer software and data products.